Data fusion offers various benefits for AEB scenarios. You can find more about this topic on the corresponding page.

-Project-driven software development
+Project-based software development

-Library-driven software development
+Library-based software development

 Data fusion from prototyping to series production

 BASELABS is the supplier of BASELABS Create Embedded, a library that also comes with tooling which aids the development of data fusion systems.
-Applications range from prototyping and advanced development to production-grade data fusion system implementation (including consideration of ISO 26262).
+Applications range from prototyping and advanced development to production-grade data fusion system implementation including consideration of ISO 26262.

 The use of BASELABS Create Embedded drastically reduces costs and development time.
-This efficiency is achieved through a graphical configuration of the data fusion, a code library with complete test coverage, the fulfillment of ASPICE requirements as well as tool-driven user support during debugging and the rapid development of system variants.
+This efficiency is achieved through a graphical configuration of the data fusion, a code library with complete test coverage, the fulfillment of ASPICE requirements as well as library-based user support during debugging and the rapid development of system variants.
 In addition to time and cost savings during software development, BASELABS Create Embedded supports gathering and documenting requirements for software in safety-critical systems.

 In addition to providing BASELABS Create Embedded as a development library, BASELABS also supports customer-specific software development on a project basis.
 A variant of this can be the development of a data fusion system, as part of a diverse path for the decomposition of the environment model in order to fulfill ASIL D requirements.
 This approach usually requires involving an independent development partner for the development of at least one of two ASIL B(D) paths in the environment model.